-To configure a Rule using the PT090:
+To configure a Rule using the PT09x:

-- 1. You must configure the PT090 before creating a Rule that uses the PT090. - 2.
+- 1. You must configure the PT09x before creating a Rule that uses the PT09x. - 2.
 From the Server menu, select Configuration and then Rules. - 3.
 Click New.
 The Rule Wizard opens.
 Read the overview and click Next. - 4.
 Select the check box next to the camera name.
-If it is a PTZ camera, select the camera tour position check box. - 5.
-From the Select video engine for those running on camera drop-down list, select either the VE150 or VE250, whichever you chose in Task 1.
+If it is a PTZ camera, select the camera tour position check box.